vincedarley/cewe-layout/docs/PHOTOBOOK_STRUCTURE.md

    - **Inside front cover** (4th page): Has `pagenr="0"`, `type="emptypage"`, and may contain `<area>` elements or `<background alignment="1">.
 In particular the content of page 1 is actually inside this page in the xml, but offset by the usual x-offset.
    - **Inside back cover** (last page): Has `pagenr="0"`, `type="emptypage"`, no `<area>` elements or has `<background alignment="3">`

+In many photobook types, pages come in chunks of 4 (due to the nature of the printing process).
+So a photobook must have 2+4xM internal pages (for some 'M'), excluding the inside front and inside back pages, or if you include those empty inside pages, then it must be a multiple of 4.

 ## Spread Layout System